SaniyainSmode/Domain-Controller-Client-Side-Health-Review/README.md

 if ($anyBad) { exit 1 }
 exit 0

-ChatGPT said:
-Absolutely — this script deserves a clean README because it’s actually useful and not just “yet another ping check.” 😄 Below is a strong GitHub-ready README you can paste in, with sections that explain what it does, how it works, and how to deploy it in NinjaRMM.

 External DC Health Monitor (Outside-In) — NinjaRMM Safe A PowerShell 5.1 compatible outside-in Domain Controller health monitor designed for NinjaRMM.